duczz/ha-cryptoinfo-advanced/README.md

 Make sure you are using the correct `cryptocurrency_name` and `currency_name`.
 - List of valid Coins: [CoinGecko Coin List](https://api.coingecko.com/api/v3/coins/list) (use the `id` field, e.g., `bitcoin`, `ethereum`, `shiba-inu`).
 - List of valid Currencies: [Supported vs_currencies](https://api.coingecko.com/api/v3/simple/supported_vs_currencies) (e.g., `usd`, `eur`, `btc`).
-- Ensure you have entered a valid Demo API Key.
+- Ensure you have entered a valid API Key.

 **"My Mempool sensors aren't working!"**
 Make sure you typed `bitcoin` or `btc` in the Cryptocurrency field.
 Mempool sensors only work for the Bitcoin network.